Art Therapy

 Many insurance plans cover art therapy when provided by a licensed mental health professional.
 Coverage details vary by plan, so check with your insurance provider about specific benefits.

-Find Art Therapy Providers Near You
+Search for Art Therapy Providers

 Search Treatment Centers